How often have you heard these statements?

 Fourth, we encourage families to consider a second sandbox when thinking about school placement.
 Boarding schools (and Junior Boarding Schools) — which come in many shapes and sizes — are often a better environment for our students with stress sensitivities triggered by city stimuli.
 New York City is incredibly fast-paced and energized, which is great for the adults who choose to live here, but it’s not always so great for our students.
 We’re fortunate to have such easy geographic access to so many campuses offering incredible academics, learning support, advisory, arts, sports, and diverse communities, which become extended families and neighborhoods.
 For students needing therapeutic school environments, we have tremendous resources in that category as well.

 Faya, Laurie, and I help families everyday with educational problem solving, which includes school planning and school placement, developing and implementing intervention plans, refining (or overhauling) their weekly schedules, and partnering with their schools more effectively.
 Whenever possible, we work in close collaboration with psychologists, psychiatrists, pediatricians, occupational therapists, speech therapists, school leadership, school learning specialists, and classroom teachers to optimize resources and coordinate planning.
 A big challenge for families is knowing what to do at home to support learning and how best to partner with their child’s school.
-Without this tight partnership between home and school, it’s very difficult to successfully mitigate challenges around anxiety and ADHD.
+Without this close partnership between home and school, it’s very difficult to successfully mitigate challenges around anxiety and ADHD.
 If your child is struggling, we can help.
+Please contact us for more information.

 These links may also be of interest: